ShitShowDevelopment/Batch-Utils/README.md

-# CMD Scripts
+# Batch Utils
-A multipurpose collection of Scripts
+A multipurpose collection of batch scripts for Windows devices